What is the Playa Islands Project?

 One of the inspirations is the mega projects that are going on in places like Dubai.
 Whole island chains are being built and nature is being engineered.
 While this is not that big of a project, it does reflect how mankind can build and rearrange natural settings.

 The second inspiration is the new Hotel Xcaret.
-The beach has inlets and carved into the rock, is a secondary beach.
+The beach has inlets and carves into the rock, is a secondary beach.
 This has created a calm beach with no seaweed.
 It is the only guaranteed seaweed proof vacation you can have now in the area.
 It is a unique and beautiful area that guests love.

 Our third inspiration is from some of the natural areas on our coastline.
 Places like Mahahual that have a naturally shallow beach and the reef really slows down the water motion, creating a beautiful beach.
 There are also places like the cenote and the beach on the north end of Playa Del Carmen that creates a very family friendly atmosphere.
 These are some of the types of atmospheres that can be created with the Playa Islands Project.